Theo-H719/Equity-Trading-Algo/README.md

 - Yearly Return: 204.8%
 - Max Total Drawdown: 15.07%

   Note: "Due to the proprietary nature and significant size of the SPY microstructure dataset (26GB), the raw Parquet files are excluded.
 This repository includes a Synthetic Regime Generator that mimics the statistical properties of the original 'Artificial Spot Price.'
-This allows the full Bulletproof Execution Engine and Prop Firm Audit to be validated by the user."
+This allows the full Bulletproof Execution Engine Audit to be validated by the user."
+This requires to define DF, as the Synthetic Regime Generator.